Richmond Vale railway line: 3-4

 In 1878 No. 3, an 0-6-0T saddle-tank, was purchased by J & A Brown from Kitson & Company in Leeds, England (builders No. 2236), this was similar to an engine no. 20, named "The Buck" which was also built by Kitsons (builder No. 1620), that Browns wanted to buy from the New South Wales Government Railways (NSWGR).
 'The Buck', was built in 1870 and was used to haul coal on the Government Railways from Hexham to Newcastle.
 No. 20 was finally bought from the NSWGR in 1891 and renumbered No. 4 on Browns' roster.
-From the early 1920s both loco,otives were being used on shunting the staithes at Hexham.
+From the early 1920s both locomotives were being used on shunting the staithes at Hexham.
 No.3 remained in service until 1966 and No. 4 lasted until November 1967.
 Both survive, No. 3 at the Dorrigo Steam Railway & Museum and No.4 by the NSW Rail Museum and is now on display at the Newcastle Museum at the former Honeysuckle Point Railway Workshops.